-The best skill that you will learn as a student of psychology is to “operationalise” fuzzy ideas.
-In plain language, we beceome brilliant at writing questionnaires.
-What is an extravert? […]
+The brilliance of psychologists The best skill that you will learn as a student of psychology is to “operationalise” fuzzy… Read more Struggling with generativity?

 Sleepwalking through life?
 Today the GSCE results came out in the UK.
-For American readers, GSCE is like graduating from high school though you can stay and spend an extra […]
+For American readers, GSCE is like graduating from… Read more A career begins with an abiding preoccupation

 I must say that a few months, I had not heard of ZIZEK.
-But we all should have heard of Zizek because we are going to hear a lot more […]
+But we all should have heard of… Read more Not heard of ZIZEK?
+Why should you read ZIZEK?

 Have we really imagined a universe with our own town or city as a centre.
 What kind of universe has Olney as its center?
 And what might I find in a universe that has New York, or Mumbai, or Beijing, or Lagos as its center?